Johann Anton von Pergen

-Johann Anton Graf von Pergen (15 February 1725 Vienna -12 May 1814 Vienna) was a diplomat and statesman of the Habsburg monarchy, serving under four consecutive monarchs for more than fifty years.
+Johann Anton Graf von Pergen (15 February 1725 in Vienna – 12 May 1814 in Vienna) was a diplomat and statesman of the Habsburg monarchy, serving under four consecutive monarchs for more than fifty years.
 He was one of the most influential individuals in the reformist administration of Joseph II (1780-1790).

 As a minister of state, his accomplishments included the modernization of higher education and the suppression of ecclesiastical influence.
 He was also responsible for the new police organization which ensured the implementation of Joseph's radical ideas.
-The police force was centralized but he also developed a secret police that ensured no effective opposition.
+The police force was centralized and he also developed a secret police that ensured no effective opposition.
 Though replaced by Joseph Sonnenfels under Leopold VII (1790-1792), he was again in charge of suppressing opposition under Francis II (1792-1835).

 Early life

+The Von Pergen family originated from the Habsburg Netherlands and migrated to Austria in the sixteenth century.
 Von Pergen's father, Johann Ferdinand Wilhelm von Pergen, was a Justice official with the Government of Lower Austria in Vienna.
 His mother was Maria Elisabeth (née Baroness Orlick von Laziska).
 One of his brothers was Johann Joseph von Pergen, Bishop of Mantua (1770–1807).
 He married Philippine Gabriele, a daughter of the president of the Imperial Chamber Court, Philipp Karl von Groschlag, and former lover of the future emperor, Joseph II when living in Frankfurt am Main, before moving to Vienna.
 Their son, Joseph von Pergen, was a vice-president of the exchequer.
 They also had three daughters.

 Von Pergen himself led a lavish lifestyle and was a patron of the arts, and in 1782 acquired the Schloss Pottenbrunn whose park he embellished with romantic buildings.